Paying too much lawn care? We have done the research

 If you fall among the latter group, how do you know you are getting a fair price and what is included in that price?

-Pricing Vary for a Variety of Reasons
+Pricing Varies for a Variety of Reasons

 Pricing for lawn care can vary depending on a variety of factors: